 This post may contain affiliate links.
 This means I may make a small commission at no additional cost to you when you make a purchase.
 Find out more in the Disclosure Policy

-Light and delicious Cinnamon Roll Coffee Cake is a flavorful combination of cake and cinnamon roll.
+Light and delicious Cinnamon Roll Bundt Cake has swirls of cinnamon sugar throughout the cake.
+Topped with a crumb topping and light powdered sugar icing, it is a flavorful combination of cake and cinnamon roll.

 Almost all ingredients in this cake will come right from your pantry or fridge.

 - baking soda